Monday, February 18, 2013

 There were two problems: the Pi's network configuration needed to be changed, and the Mac's Internet Sharing needed to be restarted.

-David Singleton's web page gave me a clue about needing to enable the Ethernet interface on the Pi to make it get configuration from DHCP.
+Fixing the network configuration on the Pi, David Singleton's web page gave me a clue about needing to enable the Ethernet interface on the Pi to make it get configuration from DHCP.

 This is the original network interface configuration on Occidentalis: